25+ Air Facts: Everything You Need to Know! (Free Printable)

 Air resistance is the force that opposes the motion of an object through the air.
 It is the reason why objects like feathers or leaves fall more slowly than objects like rocks or baseballs.

-Air resistance depends on the object’s size, shape, and speed.
-That’s why airplanes and race cars are designed to be aerodynamic, reduce air resistance, and increase speed.
+Air resistance affects how quickly something moves through the air, depending on its size, shape, and speed.
+This is why airplanes and race cars are built to be aerodynamic, minimizing air resistance to go faster.

 The air we breathe contains tiny airborne particles called aerosols.
 These particles can come from natural sources like dust, sea spray, or volcanic ash.

-They can also come from human-made sources like vehicle exhaust or industrial emissions.
+Aerosols can also come from human-made sources, such as vehicle exhaust or industrial emissions.
 Some aerosols, like pollen or mold spores, can cause allergies or respiratory problems in humans.

 It is caused by electrically charged particles from the sun colliding with gases in the Earth’s atmosphere.
 The result is a colorful display of lights that dance across the night sky.

 Air pressure is the force that air exerts on objects.
-At sea level, the air pressure is about 14.7 pounds per square inch (psi), but it decreases as altitude increases.
+At sea level, the air pressure is around 14.7 psi and drops as you go higher.

 This is because there is less air above you as you go higher in the atmosphere.
 This decrease in air pressure can cause problems for humans, as it can cause altitude sickness, which can cause headaches, nausea, and fatigue.